Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Chatbot Arena Scoring-Pipeline Demonstration

 Turning to results, Table~\ref{tab:arena_agreement} reports agreement by configuration and category.
 The \emph{Overall} column counts a tied prediction as correct when the human label is also tie; the \emph{AB-only} column restricts to battles where both sides are decisive.
 TEE Likert lifts AB-only agreement over single-judge Likert in every category, with the largest gains on the more subjective tasks ($+$11.8 pp on Persuasion, 61.8\% $\to$ 73.6\%; $+$9.5 pp on Creative Writing, 66.8\% $\to$ 76.3\%) and smaller but still positive gains on the more objective ones ($+$5.2 pp on Coding, $+$5.1 pp on Factual QA).
 Pooled across categories, TEE Likert agrees with Arena humans 7.9 pp more often than single-judge Likert (74.9\% vs.\ 67.0\%).
 TEE pairwise also lifts agreement in every category but by less, ranging $+$1.6 pp on Factual QA to $+$5.2 pp on Creative Writing, with a pooled lift of $+$3.6 pp (71.9\% vs.\ 68.3\%).
+Figure~\ref{fig:arena_accuracy} visualizes the per-pipeline distribution of agreement.

-Two factors explain why TEE pairwise lifts less than TEE Likert.
-The first is aggregation mechanics.
-TEE Likert averages 30 integer scores per response (one per judge $\times$ variant cell) into a fractional mean, so two responses with single-judge ties like 4 vs.\ 4 can become 4.13 vs.\ 3.87 after averaging, breaking the battle-level tie.
-TEE pairwise instead majority-votes 30 binary verdicts per battle and collapses back to a single A/B/tie decision, losing the magnitude information that fractional Likert means preserve.
-The second is the calibration ceiling on ties documented above: pairwise judges who almost never tie convert roughly one in three Arena battles (the human-tie cases) into forced A/B verdicts that contribute noise rather than signal, while Likert sidesteps that penalty because two responses can both receive a 3.
-Single-judge pairwise's forced-choice format also sidesteps several Likert pathologies (integer quantization, central tendency, scale anchoring) and already sits closer to the Arena inter-rater ceiling, leaving less room for averaging to help.
+Why does TEE pairwise lift less than TEE Likert?
+Aggregation mechanics carry most of the gap.
+TEE Likert averages 30 integer scores per response (one per judge$\times$variant cell) into a fractional mean, so two responses tied at 4 vs.\ 4 by a single judge can split as 4.13 vs.\ 3.87 once 30 cells are pooled.
+TEE pairwise majority-votes 30 binary verdicts and collapses back to A, B, or tie, discarding the magnitude information that fractional Likert means retain.
+The pairwise tie ceiling described above magnifies the gap.
+Roughly one in three Arena battles carry a human tie label, and pairwise judges almost never call ties, so those battles get converted into noisy A/B verdicts that an A/B/tie aggregator cannot rescue.
+Likert avoids that penalty because two responses can both receive a 3.
+Single-judge pairwise also starts from a higher base.
+Its forced-choice format sidesteps integer quantization, central tendency, and scale anchoring, putting it closer to the Arena inter-rater ceiling and leaving less headroom for aggregation to recover.

 A D-study fit on the dev split predicts the test-split lifts.
 For each category, we fit the lmer formula